Home About George Tours Speaking Media Book Now

 • Born & Raised Savannah, Georgia

-• Marched With Dr. Martin Luther King Jr.
+• Field Organizer For Dr. Martin Luther King Jr.

 • Based In Savannah, Georgia